 - The importance of rest and sleep

-- The value of the student athlete
+- The value of the student-athlete.

-* Why are the workouts 66 minutes in length?
+Why are the workouts 66 minutes in length?

 Why offseason workouts are important?

 Your team’s coaches don’t have enough time to devote to every individual skill.
 Regular season games usually present too few opportunities to hone a skill.
-Practices during the regular season provide more opportunities, but typically a coach has many other topics to cover.
-Let’s say a player wants to work on their up-and-under post move.
-A game might provide just 2-3 opportunities to try this shot.
-The topic might only be covered once at one team practice and a player might work the move into some scrimmages.
-However, an offseason workout might include dozens of opportunities weekly to work on this move.
-Lots of reps lead to improvement.
+Practices during the regular season provide more opportunities, but typically, a coach has many other topics to cover.
+Let’s say a player wants to work on their up-and-under post-move.

-At the NBA level, players like Dirk Nowitzki, Russell Westbrook and Kevin Love make a commitment to offseason workouts.
-After a short break upon the NBA season conclusion, they work hard at improving their game during the off-season.
-Sure, scrimmaging and 5-on-5 play is part of the equation, but the focus is on individual skill development.
-Players return to regular season teams with a new set of skills that takes their games to a new level.
-Maybe it’s better long-range shooting or improved post moves.
-It’s clear that the work being done during the off-season contributes greatly to what make stars perform at their highest levels during the season.
+Players like Dirk Nowitzki, Russell Westbrook, and Kevin Love commit to offseason workouts at the NBA level.
+After a short break upon the conclusion of the NBA season, they work hard at improving their game during the off-season.
+Scrimmaging and 5-on-5 play are part of the equation, but the focus is on individual skill development.

 How the basketball workouts were designed?